Skip to main content

 REST API - Interview Questions

-Let's delve into some essential questions and answers about JSON REST API that every programmer should be familiar with, especially focusing on REST API best practices.
+Let’s explore some key questions and answers about REST APIs that every developer should know, with a particular emphasis on REST API best practices.

 A REST API is a web service that follows REST architectural principles for communication between client and server.
 JSON is often used as the format for sending and receiving data in REST APIs because of its lightweight and human-readable nature.